Configuring Logical Networking in VMM Illustrated Overview

 Applies To: System Center 2012 SP1 - Virtual Machine Manager, System Center 2012 R2 Virtual Machine Manager, System Center 2012 - Virtual Machine Manager

-This overview illustrates logical networks, which are part of Virtual Machine Manager (VMM) in System Center 2012, System Center 2012 Service Pack 1 (SP1), and System Center 2012 R2.
+This overview illustrates logical networks in Virtual Machine Manager (VMM).
+Logical networks were introduced in VMM in System Center 2012.
 Logical networks are named networks that serve particular functions in your environment, for example, the "Backend," "Frontend," or "Backup" network.

-The following illustration shows a logical network in VMM in System Center 2012, System Center 2012 SP1, or System Center 2012 R2.
+The following illustration shows a logical network in VMM.
 For some networking elements, fictitious names such as "Contoso1" are included to help illustrate the purpose of those elements.

 Figure 1 Logical network

 This illustration shows how a logical network in VMM is a container for network sites, also called logical network definitions, and for IP subnet information, virtual local area network (VLAN) information, or both.
 It also shows how host groups in VMM can be associated with a network site and how IP address pools can be assigned to subnets within the logical network.

 In the preceding illustration, the names of elements that you configure by running a wizard or by opening a property sheet are shown in bold text, while elements that are on a page of the wizard or on a tab of the property sheet are shown without bold text.

-The following illustration shows the network object model for logical networks in VMM in System Center 2012, System Center 2012 SP1, and System Center 2012 R2.
+The following illustration shows the network object model for logical networks in VMM.
 The illustration shows the relationships among network objects only, and does not provide information about the wizards and property sheets through which the objects are configured in the VMM console.
 The illustration can be especially useful if you are learning about configuring VMM through Windows PowerShell scripts, which reflect the network object models directly.